 How many metro stations are there in Paris?
-Well, that depends on how you define a station.
-The official answer is 14, but this doesn’t consider that some “stations” are interchange points.
+Well, that depends on how you define a station and whether or not you consider that some “stations” are actually “interchange points”.

-So when it comes to counting up all the stops, we’ll need to be more precise—there’s one station for each of Paris’ 20 arrondissement districts plus four more.
+So when it comes to counting up all the stops, we’ll need to be more precise—as of May 2022, there are a total of 308 stations on 16 different lines across the city of Paris.

 Table of Contents